ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 [Note: in Q4 2021 this question was from a three-year time period to one-year]

-Travel has rebounded strongly over the past two years, with very few remaining Covid-related restrictions in place.
+Travel has rebounded strongly over the past two years.
 While many individuals continue to favour domestic trips, or going to countries closer to home, international holidays are broadly back on the rise (see Section 1).
 Different holiday types see wide variance in popularity across the regions, but all types saw a downturn in interest since the outbreak of Covid-19.

 City breaks in Europe and the US were hit particularly badly, a likely reflection of travellers’ ongoing concerns about being in overcrowded places where their exposure to Coronavirus may be elevated.
 City breaks, sightseeing/tourist holidays and family holidays are now back at pre-Covid levels, albeit many are now looking for hidden gems and lesser-known destinations off the beaten track.